lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Relating to citizens or government.
 "The civil rights movement brought important changes."

 clarify
 : Make clearer or easier to understand.
-"Please clarify the instructions - I'm confused."
+"Please clarify the instructions - I’m confused."

 class
 : A group of students learning together.
-"Mrs. Thompson's second grade class was very bright."
+"Mrs. Thompson’s second grade class was very bright."

 classroom
 : A room for instruction.
 "Our classroom has maps and globes for learning."